When setting up your calendar, think carefully about how to organize sub-calendars, and how to use the custom event fields.

 To make sure the prioritization is used, make the custom event field required.
 Set emojis for each priority level, and choose to show the emoji in the event title.
 That way it’s easy to see at a glance which events or tasks are the highest priority.

-4. Use a custom event field to capture the customer number or other identification
+5. Capture the customer number or other identification

 If you’re tracking inventory, client orders, service work, or any other key information related to customers, use a custom event field to keep track of it.